LalatenduMohanty/license-updater/README.md

 # license-updater

-A Python script to update license information in CSV files by querying DNF repositories using `dnf repoquery` command.
+A Python script to update license information in CSV files by querying DNF repositories using the [DNF Python API](https://dnf.readthedocs.io/en/latest/api_queries.html).

 The script was created using [cursor](https://cursor.com/)